Eirek/identidock/README.md

 # identidock

-Simple Webapp in docker with Jenkins
+Simple Webapp in docker with Jenkins.